wanboyang/wanboyang.github.io/_pages/about.md

 # 🔥 News
+- *2024.2*: &nbsp;🎉🎉 One paper are accepted by International Conference on Neural Networks, Information and Communication Engineering 2024.
 - *2023.2*: &nbsp;🎉🎉 I join the Artifical Intelligence & Bio-information Cognition (AIBC) Group of Jiangxi Science and Technology Normal University as a lecturer in China.
 - *2022.12*: &nbsp;🎉🎉 I have defended my doctoral dissertation and received my PhD degree from Jiangxi University of Finance and Economics.
 - *2022.10*: &nbsp;🎉🎉 One paper are accepted by VCIP 2022.